What does IQ OQ and PQ mean? Why is it Critical in Pharma – A Practical Guide with Real-World Examples

 - Checking for shipping damage.

-- Specifications Verification:
+- Specification Verification:

 - Confirming the manufacturer’s technical specifications match design and operational requirements.